curl -Ls https://tools.buddybuild.com/UpdateSDK | sh

 The buddybuild SDK is a lightweight yet powerful suite of tools that integrates seamlessly into your application.
 The SDK includes a graphical feedback reporter, a crash reporting and analysis tool, automatic app updating and usage tracking.
 The SDK is regularly updated with new features.

-The buddybuild SDK is available for both iOS and Android platforms and enables the following features:
+The buddybuild SDK enables the following features:

 File size of the buddybuild SDK